 - collaborate with a production team and artistic director to brainstorm new game concepts

-Canada is the third largest video game producer in the world, and Ottawa is quietly becoming a strong player in this industry.
-In 2017, the city hosted the Canadian Videogame Competition & Expo, where participants were surprised to learn how many popular games had their roots in Ottawa.
+Canada is the third largest video game producer in the world, and Ottawa is quickly becoming a major player in this industry.

 There are about 23 video game companies in Ottawa, including well known studies like Breakfall and Snowed In.

-There's no doubt that gaming is a very competitive industry, and breaking into 2D animation jobs can be a challenge for recent grads—but there is definitely a thriving scene and solid opportunities in Ottawa for talented and persistent animators.
+There's no doubt that gaming is a very competitive industry, and breaking into a 2D animation career can be a challenge for recent grads.
+But there is definitely a thriving scene and solid opportunities in Ottawa for those with the right skills.

 How to start your 2d animation career in ottawa